-- The Corporate Director of Environment and Enterprise is responsible for corporate asset management.
-They should maintain adequate asset management plans (AMPs) for Schools, Housing and Corporate assets.
+- C5 The Corporate Director of Environment and Enterprise is responsible for corporate asset management, apart from Housing assets which are the responsibility of the Asset Management team within CHW (Housing). - They should maintain adequate asset management plans (AMPs) for Schools, Housing, Highways and Corporate assets.
 These plans should show the number and value of the assets held, how assets are used and whether they are operational or non-operational, running costs, the condition of assets and the maintenance required.
 The plans will inform the Council's capital and revenue budget strategy and disposals policy. - C6 The CFO must ensure that the Asset Management Plans are supported by detailed asset registers and accurate valuations.
 The registers are used as a day to day management tool and to provide information for the Council's accounts and insurance purposes. - C7 Directors must ensure that records and assets are properly maintained and securely held.
 They should also ensure that contingency plans for the security of assets and continuity of service in the event of disaster or system failure are in place in line with Corporate Policy.
-Directors must supply the information required by the CFO.

-C8 Budget holders are responsible for ensuring that all assets in their control are appropriately maintained, clearly identified and marked as property of the Council where appropriate.
-No Council asset should be subject to personal use by an employee without prior authorisation from their Chief Officer.
+Directors must supply the information required by the CFO. - C8 Budget managers are responsible for ensuring that all assets in their control are appropriately maintained, clearly identified and marked as property of the Council where appropriate.
+No Council asset should be subject to personal use by an employee without prior authorisation from the appropriate Chief Officer.